alexanderthclark/Stats1101/book/experiments.md

 ## On Designing and Interpreting Experiments

 The above describes the basic usefulness of experiments for answering causal questions.
-An experiment worth running involes a lot more care than "try stuff and see what happens."
+An experiment worth running involves a lot more care than "try stuff and see what happens."
 We avoid the problem of confounding when using randomized controlled experiments.
 Still, there's much more to designing an experiment.
 For example, the control group might be given a *placebo*, especially in experiments where the outcome might be based on the self-reports of the participants (e.g. reported level of pain).
 This is a kind of blinding—the participants are blind to their status in treatment or control.
 It's also possible to use *double blinding*, where someone on the other side, like a doctor evaluating participants, also doesn't know which participants are in treatment or control.
 This should produce more reliable evaluations and measurements, where the doctor doesn't see a treatment effect when it isn't there.

 ### Extension: The Gold Standard and Story Time